 2. Strategic Lighting Techniques

-• Highlight Architecture: Aim narrow-beam spotlights at exposed beams, textured stone, or specific architectural details to draw attention to the unique features of the vaulted ceiling.
+- Highlight Architecture: Aim narrow-beam spotlights at exposed beams, textured stone, or specific architectural details to draw attention to the vaulted ceiling's unique features.

-• Skylight Integration: Maximize natural light with skylights, but plan artificial light carefully to supplement the natural light during evenings or overcast days.
+- Skylight Integration: Maximize natural light with skylights, but plan artificial lighting carefully to supplement it during evenings or overcast days.

 Can you use downlights on sloped ceilings?